nrs-org/novelslop/content/vol_01/chap_11.typ

   notice them.

-  The three girls, out of curiosity, looked at the listing of awards to find the Second Prize Koto was talking about.
+  The three girls, out of curiosity, looked at the listing of awards to find the Second Prize that Koto was talking about.

   "Second Prize, Tokyo Novelist Competition, Tsukishima Ako"

   Well, there goes the anonymous part.

-  And the girl named Tsukishima Ako was sitting right next to Koto, but the girls had not known any names yet.
+  And the girl named Tsukishima Ako was the one sitting right next to Koto, but luckily for her the girls had not known any names yet.
 She was the one throwing a punch to Koto's hips earlier.